Albertsons: A leaner company

-Associated Wholesale Grocers associates while the Austin stores were sold to H-E-B. With the closures, only four stores south of the Dallas–Fort Worth area existed in Texas, all of which were closed or sold by December 2011.
-Additionally, many of the Dallas–Fort Worth stores closed during this time, even into 2011.
+Associated Wholesale Grocers members while the Austin stores were sold to H-E-B. With the closures, only four stores south of the Dallas–Fort Worth area existed in Texas, all of which were closed or sold by December 2011.
+Additionally, many of the Dallas–Fort Worth metroplex stores closed during this time, even into 2011.

 The Florida division, which was always discontiguous with Albertsons' main market, suffered a blow in June 2008 when Albertsons LLC entered into an agreement with Lakeland, Florida-based Publix stores to sell 49 Florida Albertsons locations to the chain.
 This included 15 stores in Northern and Northwest Florida, 30 locations in Central Florida, and four locations in South Florida.
 The sale was completed in September.
 In April 2012, the company closed most of its stores in Florida.
 The Plant City distribution center was sold to Gordon Food Service though the Florida Division continued to be located there.
 By April 2012, only four stores remained in the entire state of Florida.

 The Rocky Mountain division slowly shed stores.
 By April 2007, there were only 32 stores left in the state of Colorado.
 In December 2007, SuperValu acquired the eight remaining Wyoming locations from Albertson's LLC not already owned by the company.
 These stores continued to operate under the Albertsons banner.
 2008 also brought the sale of Albertsons' lone South Dakota and Nebraska stores to Nash Finch.
 In August 2009, the distribution center and division office closed and the 26 remaining stores moved to the Southwest division.

 Only the Southwest division was spared the major cuts suffered by the other divisions.
-On June 12, 2007, Albertson's LLC agreed to acquire all Raley's locations in New Mexico.
-The acquisition includes one closed and eight operating stores in Albuquerque and one store in Taos, thus doubling Albertsons store base in the Albuquerque region.
+On June 12, 2007, Albertsons LLC agreed to acquire all Raley's locations in New Mexico.
+The acquisition includes one closed and eight operating stores in Albuquerque and one store in Taos, thus doubling Albertsons store base in the Albuquerque metro.

 In June 2007, Albertson's LLC decided to discontinue its Preferred Savings Card Program, choosing instead to offer discounted items to all of its customers.
 In September 2007, all Albertsons stores in the Dallas/Fort Worth, Texas, and Florida markets began collecting their Albertsons Preferred Savings Cards.

 End of the first generation of Albertsons Express

 Beginning in 2008, Albertsons began exiting the fuel business, selling 72 of over one hundred Albertsons Express gas stations to Valero Energy, which converted most of them to Corner Store locations.
-This wouldn't be the end though, as many Express stores still remained including Cheyenne, WY.
-It wouldn't be until 2011-2013 that most of the Albertsons Express locations were divested under the Supervalu company.
+This would not be the end though, as many Express stores still remained including Cheyenne, WY.
+It would not be until 2011–2013 that most of the Albertsons Express locations were divested under the Supervalu company.
 Even then, some locations including Hillsboro still displayed Albertsons Express banners.